obvios/Routing/README.md

 ## Deep Linking Support

 `Routing` provides support for deep linking using the `.onDeepLink(using:_:)` modifier.
 This allows clients to handle incoming URLs and navigate to the appropriate `Routable` destination.
+NOTE: The library will dismiss any sheets/fullScreenCovers automatically if needed.

 ### Usage